 Holy revolving door, Batman!
 The Caped Crusader has been portrayed by more actors on the big screen than any other superhero in history.
-Most of the have lasted for just one film.
-But after The Dark Knight Rises, Christian Bale became the first man to have played Bruce Wayne and his alter-ego more than twice on the silver screen.
+Most of them have lasted for just one film.
+After The Dark Knight Rises, Christian Bale became the first man to have played Bruce Wayne and his alter-ego more than twice on the silver screen.
 He didn’t have much competition – Michael Keaton was the only other actor to reprise the role at the time.

-But before any more history is made with the upcoming return of Keaton and Affleck’s Batmans to the DCEU, let’s first take a look at all of the actors who have become the Dark Knight on the big screen.
+But before any more history is made, as WB prepares to launch yet another Batman franchise with The Brave and the Bold, let’s first take a look at all of the actors who have become the Dark Knight on the big screen.

 Wilson was the first and youngest actor ever to play the adult Batman, and also the least successful.
 At 23, the unknown thespian donned the cape and the cowl in the 15-part 1943 Columbia serial Batman.
 While he looked the part of the dashing playboy, his physique was more Danny DeVito as the Penguin.
 One critic described Wilson as “thick about the middle.”
 Maybe that was why he wore his utility belt just below his chest.
 Critics also complained that his voice was too high and that he had a Boston accent.
 That, of course, wouldn’t be the last time someone complained about Batman’s voice.